-The early signs of decompensation may be subtle but particularly look for tachypnoea.
+The early signs of decompensation may be subtle e.g. lethargy or 'floppiness'.
 Always listen to parents carefully as they probably know much more than you do.
-As hypoglycaemia only occurs at a relatively late stage, intervention should take place whilst the blood glucose is normal.
+Hypoglycaemia only occurs at a relatively late stage so that blood glucose/BMstix should not be relied on.
+Do not delay treatment just because the blood glucose is not low.
+The aim should always be to intervene whilst the blood glucose is normal.